balassy/aws-lambda-typescript/README.md

 ```
 https://<your_custom_domain_name>/api/swagger.json
 ```

+Note that this endpoint always downloads the Swagger documentation from the live, published API, even if the code is running locally!

 If you don't want to deploy your code, just want to peek into the deployment package, you can run: